lgmarin/lgmarin/README.md

 I'm an Engineer from Brazil and I'm fascinated with programming languages, Linux and computers in general.
 I love to solve problems and learn new things using Python.

-Right now I'm currently working wiht some fullstack web app development with Flask, Bootstrap and MySql.
+Right now I'm currently working wiht a fullstack web app development with Flask, Bootstrap and MySql.
+And I want to learn .Net Core and C# to work with ASP.NET development.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=blue)